KaufmannDigital/KaufmannDigital.CookieConsent/README.md

 KaufmannDigital.CookieConsent
 =============================

 A ready-to-run package, that integrates [Cookie Consent](https://cookieconsent.insites.com/) into your [Neos CMS](https://www.neos.io) site.

+We have created a new package with many more functions, inline maintenance and even easier configuration. 🎉
+Have a look at [KaufmannDigital.GDPR.CookieConsent](https://github.com/KaufmannDigital/KaufmannDigital.CookieConsent).

 Installation
 ------------